About / Green Power

 - Dispersed Power Production enables customers to install onsite renewable generation and sell all or a part of their output to TVA at short-term avoided costs.
 TVA pays the incentives directly.
 Access MLGW forms.

 - Self Generation enables customers to generate power for use at their homes or businesses.
 Any power generation in excess of instantaneous consumption flows to the MLGW grid without financial benefit, so it’s vital to size the generation capacity carefully.
+A monthly charge applies.
 Self Generation customers may opt to sell any excess power to TVA via the Dispersed Power Production program, described above.
 Access MLGW forms.

 - Distributed Solar Solutions pilot enables utilities such as MLGW to work with developers and/or customers to submit proposals for installation of mid-size solar generation projects which sell 100% of the output to TVA.
-Systems greater than 50 kW and up to 2 MW may be eligible, provided they meet MLGW and TVA criteria for unique business model and technical innovation.
-TVA pays above market prices for output through this competitive pilot offering.
-TVA has earmarked 10 MW of capacity for 2017 applications.
+Systems greater than 50 kW and up to 2 MW may be eligible, provided they meet MLGW and TVA criteria for unique business model and technical innovation in this competitive process.
+TVA has not yet announced 2018 program details or application timelines.
 Access MLGW forms.

 - Negotiated Proposals enable customers and/or developers to install large–scale (>20 MW) generation and sell 100% of the output to TVA at long-term avoided costs.